 Sometimes you want to have more than your phone but don't want an entire 13-inch laptop or tablet to lug around either, and that is where the iPad mini lives.

 There are rumors pointing to a new design for the smallest iPad, bringing an edge-to-edge display somewhere between 8.4 inches and 9 inches.
-A report from Ming-Chi Kuo suggests such a device could arrive in the first half of 2021.
+A report from Ming-Chi Kuo suggests such a device could arrive in the second half of 2021.

 The iPad Air 4 got USB-C when it was updated, so Apple may be moving the port all the way down the line.
 It isn't clear whether Apple would introduce a Smart Connector and smaller Magic Keyboard or Apple Smart Keyboard for the updated tablet.
 However, given the cramped typing space that the smaller tablet would allow, that seems unlikely.